N-able/API/APIv2/README.md

 ## PowerShell WebserviceProxy

+Notice the WebserviceProxy is discontinued after PowerShell version 5.1.
+You can find alternative code in [Appendix H - WebserviceProxy Alternative](#appendix-h---webserviceproxy-alternative)

 As a preface to the usage of the New-WebserviceProxy cmdlet, we will focus on the v2 rather than v1 legacy API as the v1 endpoint maybe deprecated at some point.

 The main differences between the v1 and v2 endpoints are: